Confidence isn’t something you suddenly wake up with one day.

 I am capable.

-3. Strength Training Improves Body Image
+3. It Improves Body Image

-It comes from respecting what your body can do.
+It’s about respecting what your body can do.

-4. Strength Builds Resilience Through Stress Adaptation
+4. It Builds Resilience

 You learn: